ashuid1/Human-Activity-Recognition-using-Smartphone-data/README.md

 - Model Training: Training selected models using the preprocessed data and optimizing their hyperparameters to achieve optimal performance.
 - Model Evaluation: Assessing the performance of the trained models using cross-validation and testing on independent datasets to measure accuracy, precision, recall, and F1-score.
 - Deployment: Developing lightweight and efficient models suitable for deployment on smartphones, enabling real-time activity recognition on-device.

+## Conclusion:
+By providing a comprehensive framework for human activity recognition using smartphone data, this GitHub repository aims to facilitate research, development, and deployment of activity recognition systems in various domains.
+Join us in harnessing the power of machine learning and sensor technology to enhance human-computer interaction and improve quality of life.